 Hartmann, A. C., Marhaver, K. L., Chamberland, V. F., Sandin, S. A., & Vermeij, M. J. (2013).
 Large birth size does not reduce negative latent effects of harsh environments across life stages in two coral species.
 Ecology, 94(9), 1966-1976.

-We have included the paper suggested above and have searched the literature for any further examples of the effect of salinity on larval development (Table S1).
+We have included the papers suggested above, and also searched the literature for further examples of the effect of salinity on larval development (Table S1).

 - It would be interesting to model the degree of water filtration or presence vs. absence of microbes as another variable.
 Water filtration could be modeled as a continuous variable with an explanation of which microbial components are lost as the degree of filtration increases.
 Alternatively, water filtration could be modeled as a binary variable based upon whether the level of filtration removes bacteria or not.